Quint0n53/Sudoku/README.md

 I hit a snag that not all combos are going to work.
 I added a reset function for when it hits that snag.
 Basically it resets all the values, both the board array and 3D vector.
+Update of December 20th, Currently in Isolation.
+The board will create, play and when it detecs that all spaces are filled (AKA no 0s) in the board.
+It will go through the solve process and give you a mistake.
+Next goal is to add a exit, reset, and solution button.
 There is enough comments for anyone to follow.
 I am so happy it works!.